-Risk Control to Mitigate Risk Residual Risk There is a risk that Components of the building do not meet the current Building Code for mandatory requirements - fire safety, electrical systems, switchboard rooms, etc. Ground surfaces are unsafe Identify the gaps to bring the buildings and grounds up to standard.
+Risk Control to Mitigate Risk Residual Risk Components of the building do not meet the current Building Code for mandatory requirements - fire safety, electrical systems, switchboard rooms, etc. Ground surfaces are unsafe Identify the gaps to bring the buildings and grounds up to standard.
 Cost the works.
 Prioritise works based on risk.
 High are determined through Council's asset inspections and the customer request system.
 Works are prioritised based on Council's risk matrix.